AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - "Insider threats": saboteur employees, or employees who could possibly screw CIA up by accident.
 - "Defense in depth": Concept that multiple layers of security is good. e.g., Secure Coding + Security Testing + Firewall + Door locks and keypads in the server rooms.
 - "Least privilege": Only grant the access that is absolutely necessary so that if someone were to get your access they can only do limited damage.
-- "Supply chain security": In software, concept is that you have to carefully monitor your code dependencies
+- "Supply chain security": In software, concept is that you have to carefully monitor your code dependencies for vulnerabilities.
+	- "Modern applications are typically made up of 20-40% original code, with the rest being third-party components."
+- "Security by obscurity": Concept that hiding inform

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?